Even poop is cute at Japanese museum that encourages play

 A soccer video game involves using a controller to “kick” a poop into a goal.

 Toshifumi Okuya, a system engineer, was amused to see adults having fun.
-“It’s funny because there are adults running around screaming ‘poop, poop,'” he said.
+“It’s funny because there are adults running around screaming, ‘Poop, poop,'” he said.

 At the end of the tour, visitors get a bag to carry home their souvenir poop.
 If they want still more, the museum’s gift shop abounds with more poop-themed souvenirs.